Canada

 • Producers: Registration, reporting, fee payment.

-• PCA (PRO): Operate collection network, audit processors, consumer outreach.
+• PCA (Producer Responsibility Organization): Operate collection network, audit processors, consumer outreach.

 • Drop-off hosts: Secure storage, shipping to processors.